gautamp8/Social_Buttons/README.md

 # Social_Buttons
-A demo of Facebook and Google login.
+A demo for integration of Facebook and Google login in Android